Potato Stew

 Instructions

-• Heat the olive oil in a large Dutch oven or in a heavy-bottomed pot.
-Add the diced onion, the minced garlic and begin to sauté over medium heat for about 5 minutes, until the onion is translucent.
+• Heat the olive oil in a large pot or Dutch oven.
+Add the diced onion and minced garlic, and sauté over medium heat for about 5 minutes, until the onion is translucent.

 • Add the diced carrot, celery and toss until combined.

-• Stir in the rest of the ingredients, bring to the boil, then reduce the heat and cover with a lid.
-Let it simmer for about 25 minutes, stirring occasionally.
+• Stir in the remaining ingredients (except for the peas), bring to a boil, then reduce the heat and cover with a lid.
+Let it simmer for about 20-25 minutes, stirring occasionally.

-• Turn the heat off, taste and adjust the seasoning according to your liking.
+• When the potatoes are tender, stir in the frozen peas and cook for 3 minutes.
+Turn the heat off, taste and adjust the seasoning according to your liking.

 Notes